wilkinghoff/mce2018/README.md

 # mce2018
 An implementation of an open-set speaker recognition system for the 1st Multi-target speaker detection and identification Challenge Evaluation (MCE 2018, http://mce2018.org/).

-The baseline system of the challenge can be found here: https://github.com/swshon/multi-speakerID
+The baseline system of the challenge can be found here: https://github.com/swshon/multi-speakerID.
+The helper functions used in the implementation of our system are taken from here.

 After downloading the data (https://www.kaggle.com/kagglesre/blacklist-speakers-dataset), you can simply run the script evaluate_system.py which will do everything automatically.